Howard hit .310 with four doubles and a homer; Houck led team in innings pitched and strikeouts

 - Had coached eight All-Americans at Mizzou

-No head coach has been at Mizzou longer than Mizzou baseball's Tim Jamieson, who will enter his 20th season at the helm of the program in 2014.
+No head coach has been at Mizzou longer than Mizzou baseball's Tim Jamieson, who will enter his 21st season at the helm of the program in 2015.
 Jamieson is tasked with transitioning a team that had rose to be one of the most consistent programs in the Big 12 to a program that can compete in the premier baseball conference in America - the SEC.
-Mizzou Director of Athletics Mike Alden showed a commitment and confidence in Jamieson as the right man to take Mizzou into the SEC, rewarding Jamieson with a contract that will keep him at Mizzou through the 2015 season.
-In his 19 seasons at the helm of the program, Jamieson has compiled a 622-474-2 overall record as he is the second-winningest coach in program history, trailing only Gene McArtor's 733 career wins.
+In his 20 seasons at the helm of the program, Jamieson has compiled a 642-507-2 overall record as he is the second-winningest coach in program history, trailing only Gene McArtor's 733 career wins.

-Winning with class and high-character have been a trademarks of Jamieson's tenure at Mizzou and he has done a phenomenal job of upholding the school's and the athletic department's core values during his 19 years.
+Winning with class and high-character have been a trademarks of Jamieson's tenure at Mizzou and he has done a phenomenal job of upholding the school's and the athletic department's core values during his 20 years.
 And he has done it while producing some of the top talent that has ever come through Mizzou - in any sport.
-Coaching the likes of 2013 American League Cy Young winner Max Scherzer and three-time MLB All-Star Ian Kinsler, it can be argued that Jamieson has seen more of his athletes excel at the next level than any other coach in history at Mizzou.
+Coaching the likes of 2013 American League Cy Young winner Max Scherzer and four-time MLB All-Star Ian Kinsler, it can be argued that Jamieson has seen more of his athletes excel at the next level than any other coach in history at Mizzou, in any sport.

-Despite a slight set-back while transitioning to the SEC last season, 2012 was a memorable season for the Tiger skipper as he won his 600th career game - a 5-0 decision over Texas in the first round of the Big 12 Tournament - all while winning his first ever Big 12 Championship and guiding Mizzou to its eighth NCAA Tournament in 10 seasons.
-With his 622 career wins at Mizzou, Jamieson will enter year two in the SEC with the most career wins at his current school among active SEC head coaches.
+Despite a slight set-back while transitioning to the SEC over the last two seasons, 2012 was a memorable season for the Tiger skipper as he won his 600th career game - a 5-0 decision over Texas in the first round of the Big 12 Tournament - all while winning his first ever Big 12 Championship and guiding Mizzou to its eighth NCAA Tournament in 10 seasons.
+With his 642 career wins at Mizzou, Jamieson will enter year three in the SEC with the most career wins at his current school among active SEC head coaches.

 A native of Columbia, Jamieson grew up attending several Tigers' games.
 After his playing days at the University of New Orleans, he spent six seasons on the UNO coaching staff before returning to Columbia in 1988 where he was an assistant coach under McArtor for six seasons before becoming head coach following the 1994 season.
 Since taking over at MU, the Tigers were a force to reckon with in the Big 12 Conference as well as nationally; recording at least 30 wins in 14 of the last 19 seasons.
 Mizzou won at least 35 games in seven-consecutive years between 2003-2009, advancing to the NCAA Tournament in each of those seven years.
 MU was one of just 14 teams in the nation that advance to the NCAA Tournament in each of those years.
 The Tigers have played in eight NCAA Regionals under Jamieson.